shakiru137/remchat/README.md

 # RemChat

 RemChat is a real-time chat application built with Flask, leveraging the power of WebSockets through Flask-SocketIO.
-This application allows users to sign up, log in, chat with friends, follow/unfollow users, and post content.
+This application allows users to sign up, log in, chat with friends, follow/unfollow users, and post content

 ## Table of Contents